Ichoran/teensy-stimulus/README.md

 The first character indicates whether that channel is running at all (`+` = yes, `-` = no).
 The second indicates whether it a stimulus is active or not (`+` = yes, `-` = no).
 The third indicates whether a pulse is active within a stimulus (`+` = yes, `-` = no; this is always `+` during a waveform unless part of a final half-wave is being skipped).
 The fourth indicates whether there is another stimulus train after this one completes (`+` = yes, `-` = no).
 The response is thus 49 characters long: the `~` message start symbol, 6 7-character durations, two characters for shape, and 4 `+` or `-` flags.

+If no protocol has been specified, everything will be set to 0.

 The Teensy Stimulus board will make a best effort to obey all the parameters set for it, but as the code does not form a hard real-time operating system, it may fail to switch at precisely the times requested.
 To query an individual channel for error metrics, send the command `~0#` (for channel `0`).
 It will respond with 8 numbers (after a `~`):

 1. The number of stimuli that should have started (9 digits)
 2. The number of stimuli that were missed (6 digits)
 3. The number of pulses that should have started (9 digits)
 4. The number of pulses that were missed (6 digits)
-3. Max error for starting a pulse, in microseconds (5 digits)
+5. Max error for starting a pulse, in microseconds (5 digits)
-4. Max error for ending a pulse, in microseconds (5 digits)
+6. Max error for ending a pulse, in microseconds (5 digits)
-5. Total number of microseconds off for starting pulses (10 digits)
+7. Total number of microseconds off for starting pulses (10 digits)
-6. Total number of microseconds off for ending pulses (10 digits)
+8. Total number of microseconds off for ending pulses (10 digits)

 Overall, the reply is 61 bytes long.